barbaracalderon/notes-on-javascript/12_JS_BEHIND_THE_SCENES.md

-# How JavaScript Works Behind the Scenes
+# EN: How JavaScript Works Behind the Scenes

 What is the JavaScript Engine and how is JavaScript translated to machine code?